GeneSUN/Anomaly_Detection_toolkit/Model/Ensemble/Independent-Ensemble.md

 ## 3. Isolation Forests: an ensemble-centric view

-Isolation Forest can be viewed as an ensemble method (in spirit similar to Random Forests).
+Isolation Forest can be viewed as an ensemble method (in spirit similar to Random Forests), with two independent layers of randomness:

+- 1️⃣ Random sampling of data → which points a tree sees
+- 2️⃣ Random splitting inside the tree → how isolation happens

 It works in three main steps:

 ### 3.1 Random subsampling